Lane Kenworthy, The Good Society

 The more interesting question is whether government impinges on freedom in other respects.
 Three are of particular interest.

-It is sometimes assumed that a government overseeing an expansive and generous set of public social programs will inevitably also exert a heavy regulatory hand, limiting the freedom of firms and workers to make decisions in pursuit of their interests.5 Figure 2 shows that, among the world’s rich longstanding-democratic nations, that assumption is wrong.
+It is sometimes assumed that a government overseeing an expansive and generous set of public social programs will inevitably also wield a heavy regulatory hand, limiting the freedom of firms and workers to make decisions in pursuit of their interests.5 Figure 2 shows that, among the world’s rich longstanding-democratic nations, that assumption is wrong.
 On the vertical axis is each country’s average score for five types of “economic freedom” — the absence of heavy regulation — according to the Heritage Foundation, a conservative think tank.
 On the horizontal axis is government spending as a share of GDP.
 Higher-spending nations don’t tend to be heavier regulators.

 What about freedom for ordinary individuals?
 Does a big-taxing and -spending government reduce our ability to pursue the kind of life we wish to lead?
 The Cato Institute, a libertarian think tank, has assembled a “personal freedom index” that measures legal protection, security, freedom of movement, freedom of religion, freedom of association, assembly, and civil society, freedom of expression, and freedom in relationships.
 Figure 3 suggests no incompatibility between big government and individual liberty.